frontendmentorio/.github/profile/README.md

 ## 👥 Frontend Mentor for Teams

 Help your development team level up together by building projects.
-Teams get:
+Teams benefit from:

+- **120+ industry-standard projects** with professional Figma designs, style guides, and responsive layouts for all skill levels
+- **Project-based learning** that accelerates developer growth faster than traditional tutorials through hands-on practice
+- **Access to 1M+ developer community** for feedback, support, and mentorship
+- **Simple team management** with project/path assignment, flexible seat management, and single annual invoice
+- **Team branding visibility** across the platform to attract talent and build brand awareness
-- Pro access for all team members
+- **Private solutions** for team members to work confidentially
-- Dedicated workspace for your organization
-- Challenge and learning path assignment
-- Unified billing for your whole team

 Perfect for engineering teams, bootcamps, and educational institutions.